kptdev/kpt/docs/design-docs/08-package-variant.md

     PackageVariantSet, or both.

 ## Footnotes
-[^porch17]: Implemented and coming in Porch v0.0.17.
+[^porch17]: Implemented in Porch v0.0.17.
+[^porch18]: Coming in Porch v0.0.18.
-[^notimplemented]: Proposed here but not yet implemented as of Porch v0.0.16.
+[^notimplemented]: Proposed here but not yet implemented as of Porch v0.0.18.
 [^setns]: As of this writing, the `set-namespace` function does not have a
     `create` option.
 This should be added to avoid the user needing to also use the `upsert-resource` function.
 Such common operation should be simple for users.
-[^pvsimpl]: This document describes PackageVariantSet `v1alpha2`, which has not
+[^pvsimpl]: This document describes PackageVariantSet `v1alpha2`, which will be
-    been implemented as of Porch v0.0.16.
-In Porch v0.0.16, the `v1alpha1` implementation is available, but it is a somewhat different API, without support for CEL or any injection.
+    available starting with Porch v0.0.18.
+In Porch v0.0.16 and 17, the `v1alpha1`
+    implementation is available, but it is a somewhat different API, without support for CEL or any injection.
 It is focused only on fan out targeting, and uses a [slightly different targeting